🇩🇰 Charities in Denmark

 Charities and nonprofits in Denmark

 Denmark has a tightly regulated and unusually transparent nonprofit sector built around fonde (foundations), almenvelgorende foreninger (charitable associations), and registered fundraising organizations.
 The Danish sector punches above its weight in international development, climate work, and refugee support, and Danes report some of the highest trust in nonprofits in the EU.
-Whether you are searching for a comprehensive list of Danish charities, a Civilstyrelsen foundation register, an ISOBRO member directory, or a single verified Danish nonprofit to donate to, GiveRadar consolidates official registration data, fundraising-permit status, audited financials, news coverage, and an independent integrity score for every Danish charity.
+Whether you are searching for a comprehensive list of Danish charities, a Civilstyrelsen foundation register, or a single verified Danish nonprofit to donate to, GiveRadar consolidates official registration data, news coverage, and an independent integrity score for every Danish charity.
 Read about how GiveRadar works before you give.

 How charities are registered in Denmark